-The Compensation Committee met one (1) time in 2016.
+The Compensation Committee met two (2) times in 2017.

-The members of the Nominations and Corporate Governance Committee are John W. Murrey, III, Chairman, Charles E. Brock, and Hilda S. Murray.
+The members of the Nominations and Corporate Governance Committee in 2017 were John W. Murrey, III, Chairman, Charles E. Brock, and Hilda S. Murray.
 The Nominations and Corporate Governance Committee develops and recommends for board approval corporate governance guidelines.